zhangchl007/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization.md

     ![In the Remote Desktop Connection dialog box, a warning states that the remote computer's identity cannot be verified and asks if you want to continue anyway.
 At the bottom, the Yes button is circled.](media/remote-desktop-connection-identity-verification-webvm.png "Remote Desktop Connection dialog")

 7. Once logged into the WebVM VM, a script will execute to install the various items needed for the remaining lab steps.
     >**Warning:** You must wait for all of the scripts to finish installing and configuring the software when you first log in.
 DO NOT shutdown the PowerShell script.
+The PowerShell script creates the database and seeds the tables with data.
+Failing to wait for the script to complete will prevent you from finishing the rest of the lab.

     ![The image shows the Windows PowerShell opening screen.](media/windows-powershell.png "PowerShell Opening Screen")